dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

-Let’s then remove our Apple from this list (Remember, It’s case sensitive):
+Let’s then remove "Apple" from this list (Remember, it’s case sensitive):

 ```JSON
 {